forum-bhatt/forum-bhatt/README.md

 🔭 Dream big, Work hard!

-🌱 Currently focusing on practising Data Structures and Algorithms and utilising it to develop scalable solutions
+🌱 Currently focusing on practicing Data Structures and Algorithms and utilizing them to develop scalable solutions while building enterprise-level applications leveraging Cloud platforms as services with AWS and GCP

-🎓 Graduating from Northeastern University in May 2023
+🎓 Graduated from Northeastern University in May 2023

 👯 Co-op with Signify as a Software Engineering Intern curating solutions for their BigData and IoT Engineering team

 📌 I’m looking to collaborate on projects that involve building applications using Java and Python frameworks and deploy utilising Cloud platform as a service

-😄 Looking forward to evolve and grow as a Software Engineering Professional
+😄 Looking forward to evolving and growing as a Software Engineering Professional

 ⚡ Fun fact: I love Yellow!
 Finding my yellow! 👋

 🥅 2023 Goals: Learn Learn Learn Learn Learn!

-📫 How to reach me: bhatt.f@northeastern.edu
+📫 How to reach me: bhatt.f@northeastern.edu | forumsbhatt7@outlook.com

-# Happily, I can contribute and share my learnings on the following !
+# Happily, I can contribute and share my learnings on the following!

 |   | Technical Skills |
 | ------------- | ------------- |